kubeshop/botkube/docs/investigation/configuration/2022-06-20-cfg-via-crds.md

 #### Communicator CRDs

-Communicators integration in BotKube is quite narrow in comparison to executors or notifiers, and it's not the main extension part.
+Communicators integration in Botkube is quite narrow in comparison to executors or notifiers, and it's not the main extension part.
-To simplify the BotKube implementation we can still have them as built-in.
+To simplify the Botkube implementation we can still have them as built-in.
 To still be K8s native, we can define them as CRDs.
 For example:

 - `Slack/ClusterSlack.communicators.core.botkube.io/v1`
 - `Discord/ClusterDiscord.communicators.core.botkube.io/v1`